datarockets/ruby-style/README.md

 In such scenarios, all popular styles are acknowledged and it’s up to you to pick one and apply it consistently.
 For that just set up these cops before starting of usage.

+#### RSpec/LetSetup

+[This cop](https://rubocop-rspec.readthedocs.io/en/latest/cops_rspec/#rspecletsetup) is enabled by default and we suggest not to use unreferenced `let` variables in your test cases.
+However, if it feels like the cop should be enabled and tests can't be written w/o them, please create an issue with your cases so that we can re-thinking our solution about enabling this cop.

 #### Style/StringLiterals

 There are two popular styles in the Ruby community, both of which are considered good - single quotes by default and double quotes by default.